shinesvs/Network-Intrusion-Detection-Systems-ML/README.md

 the evolving nature of cyber threats which require robust and adaptable detection mechanisms.

-Methodology:

-The project utilized the CICIDS2017 dataset, a comprehensive collection of labeled network flows that simulate a variety of intrusion and normal scenarios.
+Methodology:The project utilized the CICIDS2017 dataset, a comprehensive collection of labeled network flows that simulate a variety of intrusion and normal scenarios.
 This dataset's diversity makes it exceptionally suitable for training a model intended for real-time intrusion detection.
 We began by loading the data into a Python environment using